Van Drew calls for surge in resources for unemployment claims

 That means more than 300,000 people are still waiting.

 Murphy has said the state computer system has been overwhelmed, with historic levels of claims filed.
 He said the state now receives as many claims in a week as it would have gotten in a month in the past.
-He has also said people must be patient, and they will get all the money to which they are entititled -- eventually.
+He has also said people must be patient, and they will get all the money to which they are entitled — eventually.

-Van Drew and his staff are also offering to volunteer support to the state to help process and expedite claims.
+At Murphy's Thursday COVID-19 media briefing, state Labor Commissioner Robert Asaro-Angelo could not say how many people are working to process unemployment claims, but he is working to open a new call center of indeterminate size.

-At Murphy's Thursday COVID-19 press convference, state Labor Commissioner Robert Asaro-Angelo could not say how many people are working on process unemployment claims, but said he is working to open a new call center of indeterminate size.
+Assemblymen Vince Mazzeo and John Armato, both D-Atlantic, have reported being swamped with requests for help from constituents who have been unable to get funds from unemployment because they have been told they must talk to a representative and cannot get through on any phone lines for weeks.

-Assemblymen Vince Mazzeo and John Armato, both D-Atlantic, have reported being swamped with requests for help from constituents who have not been able to get any funds from unemployment, because they have been told they must talk to a representative and cannot get through on any phone lines for weeks.
+Some unemployed New Jersey workers say they were approved for benefits several weeks ago — g…

-Mazzeo said the district, which includes hard-hit Atlantic City -- which lost about 30,000 casino jobs -- has the largest number of unemployment claims of any of the state's legislative districts.
+Mazzeo said his district, which includes hard-hit Atlantic City — which lost about 30,000 casino jobs — has the largest number of unemployment claims of any of the state's legislative districts.

-State Sen. Chris Brown, R-Atlantic; and Michael Tests, R-Cape May, Cumberland, Atlantic have also been inundated with requests for help with unemployment.
+State Sens.
+Chris Brown, R-Atlantic, and Michael Testa, R-Cape May, Cumberland, Atlantic, have also been inundated with requests for help with unemployment.

 Welcome to the discussion.